The President’s Volunteer Service Award

 Gold Award - 250+ hours

-All hours must be completed between March 2, 2020 and March 1, 2021.
-This national award will be presented to qualifying students in April of 2021 at a breakfast ceremony.
-All hours must be completed and submitted by March 1, 2021.
+All hours must be completed between March 2, 2023 and March 1, 2024.
+All hours must be completed and submitted by March 1, 2024.
+This national award will be presented to qualifying students in April of 2024.

 All volunteer activities are subject to the UA Rules for Community Service: